 Back in March of 1995, Microsoft released a product called Microsoft Bob.
 Designed with computer novices in mind, Bob was supposed to make it easier for the average person to use a PC.
 The interface was styled as a virtual home where you navigated between rooms to access different programs, all with the aid of an animated dog as your guide (whose later reincarnation showed up in Microsoft Office as our old friend, Clippy).

 Not really sure where the “Door to Public Mouse Hole” leads… Image source.

-With the help of IFTTT (If This Then That) and Zapier you can do the same for all repetitive tasks at your company, without the need for any coding.
+With the help of IFTTT (If This Then That) and Zapier you can automate all repetitive tasks without the need for any coding.
 Automation is critical not just for raising efficiency, but also to prevent information and tasks from slipping through the cracks.

 While we want you to be doing all of your web analytics within Amplitude, we know other tasks need to be done away from our platform.
 From emailing reports to collecting data or tracking competitors, IFTTT and Zapier can help turn any manual nightmare into an automated dream.

 Using data to build better products and companies is an ever-changing science.
 You have to always confront your assumptions and learn if you want to succeed.
 Whether you’re an industry veteran or starting from scratch, it always pays to get advice from the best of the best.